gsowmya2910/UserTileList/README.md

 Installation

 To all frontend dependencies, first change your working directory to "frontend."
-Then, run the following command:
+Then, run the following command: yarn

-yarn
-To start the server, file watchers, and build process, run
+To start the server, file watchers, and build process, run:   yarn server

-yarn server
 This will start the Webpack server and automatically rebuild and refresh the open frontend page as files are edited.